 Is Abydos calling you? … In a London suburb in 1904, a little girl fell down a flight of stairs.
 She was pronounced dead.
 And then, she returned to life, claiming she belonged in Ancient Egypt.
 Her name was Dorothy Eady.
 She remembered a forbidden love with a Pharaoh that began 3,000 years earlier, here, in the dust and light of Abydos.

 Some places you visit.
 Others, you feel.
 Abydos is different.
 It gets under your skin.
 For me, that feeling is forever intertwined with a story—a tale of reincarnation and a love that defied time itself.
 It’s Omm Sety’s story.
-And its echo in these stones is so palpable, I’ve felt it in my bones.
+And its echo in these stones is so palpable, you can feel it.

 The 3,000-Year-Old Sacred Spell: A Pharaoh’s Forbidden Love

 Egypt, circa 1,285 BC.
 The air is scented with lotus and the dry heat of the garden.
-Pharaoh Sety I, a man of fifty, is resting at his palace in the pilgrimage town of Abydos.
+Pharaoh Sety I, a man of forty or so years, is resting at his palace in the pilgrimage town of Abydos.
 He is here to oversee his greatest work: a magnificent new temple for Osiris, god of the afterlife, believed to be buried in this sacred ground.

-Faced with an impossible choice—betray her king or face the temple’s judgment—Bentreshyt chose a third path.
+Faced with an impossible choice—betray her king or face the temple’s judgment—Benetrashit chose a third path.
 She took her own life.

 When Pharaoh Sety I returned to Abydos and received the news, he was shattered by a grief that would transcend his mortal reign.
 He made a vow, a sacred promise sealed in sorrow: he would never forget her.
 A promise that would echo, against all odds, through 3,000 years of history.